All about sustainable packaging

 – Can crack under stress

-– Little or no UV resistance
+– Little to no UV resistance

 Orange PVC icon